codefellows/seattle-code-javascript-401d40/class-08/warm-up/README.md

 ## Challenge

-Write a function that takes a linked list as an input and returns the number of uniqie values stored in the linked list as it's output.
+Write a function that takes a linked list as an input and returns the number of unique values stored in the linked list as it's output.

 ## Sample Inputs and Outputs